NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 * PRIVATE_KEY
 * CERTIFICATE

 To make this easier, a `template.env` file is located on the root.
-Fill in the values and rename this to `.env`
+Fill in the values and rename this to `.env` Any file that begins with `.env` is automatically ignored by Git

-Any file that begins with `.env` is automatically ignored by Git
+The client ids and secrets can be copied from the EPS_TEAM The PRIVATE_KEY AND CERTIFICATE required to sign prescriptions are in AWS SecretsManager under the names listed in `template.env`.

 ### Preparing your development environment
 This test pack utilises the power of Docker to quickly and easily spin up a dev environment for you to work in